Introduction

 pack_sd_image

-For example, if you need to compile the image of milkv-duo-sd
+For example, if you need to compile the image of milkv-duos-musl-riscv64-sd

-, the step-by-step compilation command is as follows:
+, the step-by-step compilation commands are as follows:

 clean_all